How To Nurture Your Inner Child

 Creator Archetype also known as the Artist, Creative, Innovator

-The Creative Archetype’s most positive traits include the natural flair and ability to dream, create, be original.
+The Creative Archetype’s most positive traits include the natural flair and ability to dream, create, and be original.
 They have a tremendous gift of imagination, innovation and self-expression

 The Innocent Archetype also known as the Child, Dreamer, Utopian